-The Preferred Build Alternative route was identified by the Federal Railroad Administration in the its Draft Environmental Impact Statement.
-Informed by public comment and extensive engineering and environmental analysis, the route was identified because of its minimal impact on the environment and because it follows existing utility corridors and right of way to the maximum extent possible.
+The Preferred Build Alternative route was identified by the Federal Railroad Administration in its Final Environmental Impact Statement.
+Informed by public comment and extensive engineering and environmental analysis, the route was selected because of its minimal impact on the environment and because it follows existing utility corridors and right of way to the maximum extent possible.
 You can view the interactive map here: https://www.texascentral.com/alignment-maps/

 It is the sincere intent of this Railroad team to reach mutually agreeable terms that satisfy the desires of landowners and meet the needs of the Railroad.
 That is why the Railroad is committed to compensating landowners fairly, including spending the time to understand each landowner’s concerns and their unique property.
 As part of the process, the Railroad will consider the market value of the land, as well as take into account other unique considerations in order to determine the offer to each landowner.

 The Texas Central team will work to understand how landowners use their property and how the Railroad can accommodate these uses to minimize impacts on the land.

 When an offer is accepted, a portion of the agreed-upon purchase price will be paid to landowners at that time.
 Landowners will keep this payment whether the project ultimately needs to purchase the land or not.
 The landowner will then receive the remainder of the purchase amount when the project proceeds to the construction phase and the full purchase of the property is executed at the agreed upon terms.

 Safety and security are at the heart of every decision being made to develop this system – for passengers, employees and those living along the route – which is why this Railroad will deploy the safest high-speed train technology in the world.
 The Shinkansen system has been in operation in Japan for more than 53 years, having carried nearly 10 billion passengers without crash or single fatality due to operations.